Vatsal212005/NeuroQuantNet/README.md

   --lr 3e-4
 ```

-Observed metrics in this repository, R² about 0.589, MAE about 1.289, RMSE about 1.742.
+Observed metrics for the hybrid model, R² about 0.750, MAE about 0.95, RMSE about 1.300.
 The best checkpoint is saved in `checkpoints_hybrid/hybrid_best.pt`.

 ---

-## Training, Hybrid Quantum Model, Fine Tuned
+## Training, Hybrid Model Fine Tuned

 This stage initializes a hybrid model from a trained classical baseline checkpoint.
 By default, only the quantum head and final regressor are trained.
 You can unfreeze embeddings with `--unfreeze_embeddings`.
 To handle naming differences between checkpoints, pass `--safe_load` which loads only compatible tensors and initializes the rest.